 - An organization confirmation letter – a letter from your home institution stating that it will manage the funds for the project should a grant be made;

-In the Summer of 2020, RSF will host a Proposal Development Summer Institute.
+In the Summer of 2021, RSF will host a Proposal Development Summer Institute.
 It will be modeled on RSF’s existing summer institutes that seek to develop a new generation of social science scholars and will be designed to develop a participant’s research idea into a completed proposal.
 The curriculum will include classroom instruction from senior scholars, individual writing assignments and evaluations, group sessions, peer reviews, and one-on-one consultations.
-We will announce more details in late Fall 2019.

 The grant must be administered by the grantee’s university.
 RSF will pay the entire grant amount upon submission of all completed grant documents.
 At the end of the grant period, the investigator(s) must submit a final substantive report to RSF along with an official financial report from the university and copies of all research papers supported by the grant.